C. B. J. Snyder: Notable architecture

 Note: Schools are listed by their original designation.

 As Superintendent, Snyder is credited with the design of over 400 structural projects — including more than 140 elementary schools.
 Snyder worked in several styles, including Beaux Arts, English Collegiate Gothic, Jacobean, and Dutch Colonial.
 He preferred mid-block locations away from busy and polluted avenues.
 One of his signature motifs was to design spaces for learning that would offer a respite from noisy streets and poverty.
+Two of his classically inspired school designs were shown at the 1900 International Exposition (World's Fair) in Paris.